a23956491z/all_notes/Programming Lang/RISC-V.md

 `JAL` is jump and link
 * J-immediate encode a **signed** offset.
+* Offset should be multiple of 2.(二的倍數)
 * Jumps can target a $\pm1$ MiB range.
 * Store the addr of the instruction follwing `JAL` into register *rd*

 Standard software calling convention:
 * *x1* as return addr register.
 * *x5* as an alternate link register.
+* Alternate link register is used to perform calling milicode routine like epilogue and prologue